 must be quite a number of them in some straws, judging from 5 of them

-seen on the cross-section in Fig.1 on the right.
-Note the well
+seen on the cross-section in Fig.1.

 the cells in the wall of the straw are filled with bluish pale

-chalzedony but the dark cell walls make the straw wall appear
+chalcedony but the dark cell walls make the straw wall appear

 inside the cells is partially clear so that one looks into the dark